 Read more about England in Insight Guides: England

 Insight Guide England is a comprehensive full-colour guide to the culture, history and people of this varied and exciting country.
-Our inspirational Best Of England section illustrates the country's highlights, from prehistoric monuments at Stonehenge and soaring cathedrals a...Read full description
+Our inspirational Best Of England section illustrates the country's...Read full description